 The GFFS coach designation allows you to market yourself as a vital support to your local food service community.
 You’ll be able to sell, train, and assist in developing policies and procedures both in person and virtually with your local food service establishments.
 As part of the extended GFFS team, you’ll have access to all of our resources, training materials, handouts, and presentation guidelines to use with your clients.

 You do not need any specific degree or any other certification to be a GFFS Coach.
-However, we highly recommend you have existing knowledge regarding gluten free diets, celiac disease, and gluten intolerance.
+However, we highly recommend you have existing knowledge regarding gluten, gluten sensitivities, gluten intolerance, and celiac disease.

 First, you’ll go through our free application process.
 If you are accepted, you’ll pay the coaching fee, and begin the initial knowledge test.